 However, apart from these and the numerous professions and associations and types of illness who also invoke St. George, he is also Patron Saint of many cities.

-The list Wiki cites so far includes: Genoa, Amersfoort (in Utrecht, Netherlands); Beirut; Al Fakiha and Bteghrine (in Lebanon); Cáceres, Ferrara, Freiburg, Kumanovo (in the Republic of Macedonia);Ljubljana (Slovenia);Promorie (Bulgaria); Preston, Qoormi (Malta);Rio de Janeiro; Lod (Israul); Lviv (Ukraine); Barcelona; Moscow; and Tamworth (the one in Staffordshire, England, not that in Australia which was named after the original).
+The list Wiki cites so far includes: Genoa, Amersfoort (in Utrecht, Netherlands); Beirut; Al Fakiha and Bteghrine (in Lebanon); Cáceres (Spain), Ferrara(Italy) , Freiburg (Germany), Kumanovo (in the Republic of Macedonia);Ljubljana (Slovenia);Promorie (Bulgaria); Preston (UK), Qoormi (Malta);Rio de Janeiro; Lod (Israel); Lviv (Ukraine); Barcelona; Moscow; and Tamworth (the one in Staffordshire, England, not that in Australia which was named after the original).

 Apparently, according to Georgian myth, St. George was cut into 365 pieces at his death in battle – and pieces were spread around the whole country.

 It appears by the list above, that they may have even been spread far beyond the borders of Georgia!